Pylyp Orlyk's March on Right-bank Ukraine: Raid of Tatars on Slobozhanshchyna

 As part of the general plan, in January 1711 the Tatar khan Devlet Giray went to Slobozhanshchyna with his main forces (approximately 50,000 members of the Crimean horde) and several hundreds of Cossacks.

 The Crimean army in Slobozhanshchyna felt almost no resistance.
 Small garrisons in the fortified towns and cities of the Kharkiv Regiment could not hold out.
 General Shidlovsky, who was tasked with defending Slobozhanshchyna from the Tatars, had not even arrived in Kharkiv yet.
 The locals and the Cossacks were partly intimidated, partly just not hostile to the Tatars, especially when seeing Zaporozhian Cossacks among the Tatar ranks.

 For example, the town of Vodolahy of the Kharkiv Regiment did not resist — on the contrary, people brought bread and salt to the Tatars; others, like Merefa and Taranivka, tried to defend themselves but were seized.

 Before reaching Kharkiv, the khan suddenly turned back to the Samara River, where he laid siege to two fortified fortresses: Novoserhiivska and Novobohorodytska.
 The Novoserhiiv Cossacks and their officers surrendered to the Tatars voluntarily, handing over the Moscow garrison of the city: one captain and 80 soldiers.
 The garrison of the Novobohorodytska fortress stubbornly defended itself, so that the khan had to lift the siege.

 Initially gaining a foothold near Samara, the khan moved back: according to the correspondence from Bendery, on March 13 (24) he was already in Crimea.
 On his way back, Devlet Giray left about 1,000 Cossack-Tatar guards near Samara and a small garrison in the Novoserhiivska Fortress, promising to return to Ukraine in spring.

 Immediately after the retreat of the Tatars, hetman of the Left-bank Ukraine Ivan Skoropadsky occupied this important outpost in the South East, and the Cossacks who voluntarily joined the Crimean khan were executed.

 The Tatar raid had a detrimental effect on Orlyk's reputation — after the Tatar invasion, the hetman could not count on any support from the residents of the Left-bank Ukraine and Slobozhanshchyna.

 Main campaign

 The Swedish king undertook to wage war until Ukraine was liberated from Moscow rule, and the Turks and Tatars pledged their help in this effort.
 Pylyp Orlyk was well prepared for the campaign.
 He sent letters-universals with calls for revolt against the power of the Moscow tsar.
-The people supported Orlyk, and one by one the cities of the Right-bank Ukraine came under the rule of the hetman.
+The people supported Orlyk, and one by one the cities of Right-bank Ukraine came under the rule of the hetman.
 Pylyp Orlyk also sent a letter with calls for fight to the hetman of the Left-bank Ukraine Ivan Skoropadsky, which greatly frightened the Moscow government and Peter I.